ktakashi/sagittarius-scheme/README.md

     % cmake .

+Note: You can also build out-of-tree using CMake default behaviour and the build process won't contaminate the source directory at all.

 If you did not install Boehm GC yet, you need to install it before doing next step.
-Go to `gc-7.1` directory and type commands above and re-run `cmake` command.
+Go to `gc-7.2` directory and type commands above and re-run `cmake` command.
 Make sure you delete CMakeCache.txt to re-run `cmake` command.

     % make